 Completing the DS-7002 is the key part of the process.
 We encourage hosting companies and participants to discuss their placement plans in detail to ensure a successful experience.
 The Sponsor’s (see Dictionary) trained and experienced staff is available to help!

 Once you have decided to host an Intern or Trainee, you will need to complete a DS-7002 Training/Internship Placement Plan.
 The DS-7002 is a Department of State form and serves as the official outline of the proposed internship.
-We accept the DS-7002 form through an online portal.
+You will complete the DS-7002 through CIEE’s online portal.
 Your applicant will share the URL to the online portal when the DS-7002 is ready for completion.